Dominic Rigby

 2. Using diffusion models as policies

-3. Learning world models for large scale video data
+3. Learning world models from large scale video data

 • V‑JEPA pretrains on millions of videos to predict missing frames, then fine‑tunes on robotic datasets for causal understanding and planning.